 In 2012, Kaleidoscope added a room to its facility to house OFC free of rent and utilities.
 By then, Erin was working 20 hours per week and OFC was administering programs for the State, County, and Opportunity Council, including Weatherization, Medicaid Transportation, County Transportation, Food Stamps, Energy Assistance and a Mental Health voucher program.
 At this time, rental and energy assistance was transferred back from OPAL and when the Affordable Care Act came about, OFC was the primary contact for applicants as well.
 Eventually, OFC cobbled together enough administrative fees from the programs to sustain 1 FTE staff.
 Erin remained part-time and a part-time Office Manager was added.

-In 2014, OFC applied for and was awarded a $25,000 grant through the Orcas Island Community Foundation’s (OICF’s) Community Grants Program to increase staff time from 1 FTE to 1.5, allowing Erin to expand office support and additional time for direct services (this was especially needed to manage health insurance applications through the Affordable Care Act).
+In 2014, OFC applied for and was awarded a $25,000 grant through the Orcas Island Community Foundation’s (OICF) Community Grants Program to increase staff time from 1 FTE to 1.5 FTE, allowing Erin to expand office support and additional time for direct services.
+This was especially needed to manage health insurance applications through the Affordable Care Act.
 The extra hours resulted in an increase in direct services for the community, with over 250 individuals and families provided over 2000 services in 2014 compared to 125 families served in 2013.
 It was a good investment of grant dollars.

-This increase in activity brought the staff and Board of OFC, and OICF, to a new understanding of how critical their work is towards meeting community needs and just how large those needs have grown.
-The board (which was comprised of the directors from each school and the County ECEAP coordinator) realized that they did not have the time or resources at that point to grow OFC’s capacity even though they saw the needs rising.
+This increase in activity brought the staff and Boards of OFC and OICF to a new understanding of how critical their work is towards meeting community needs, and just how large those needs have grown.
+The Board, which was comprised of the directors from each school and the County ECEAP coordinator, realized that they did not have the time or resources at that point to grow OFC’s capacity even though they saw the needs rising.
 They stated their eagerness to pass the torch to a new group of Board members.